 DAILY MAIL CHALKE VALLEY HISTORY FESTIVAL AIR SHOW

-This year, we are thrilled to announce the first Daily Mail Chalke Valley History Festival Air Show.
-We’ve got some incredible historic aircraft – or warbirds, as they are known – and we’re pretty confident there’s no finer backdrop to an air show anywhere in the country.
-It will be one of the main features of this year’s weekend activities and promises to be a spectacle not to be missed…
+2013 was the launch of the first Daily Mail Chalke Valley History Festival Air Show.
+We’ve saw some incredible historic aircraft – or warbirds, as they are known – and we’re pretty confident there’s no finer backdrop to an air show anywhere in the country.

 OLD FLYING MACHINE COMPANY (OFMC)

 The Old Flying Machine Company was formed by the legendary founder of the Red Arrows, Ray Hanna, and his children Mark and Sarah, and maintains and operates rare historic aircraft in airworthy condition.
 Both Ray and Mark had exceptional backgrounds in military and aerobatic flying, Ray as an RAF Squadron Leader and leader of the Red Arrows in the 1960s, Mark flying Hunters and F-4 Phantoms.

 The company has a well-earned reputation for specializing in film and television work, and has an impressive list of credits to its name, including: Saving Private Ryan, Dark Blue World, Flyboys, Empire of the Sun and Piece of Cake.
 The company’s reputation and professional standing is driven by its commitment to display classic fighter aircraft in a manner that emulates as closely and safely as possible the roles for which they were originally designed.
 Every year, hundreds of thousands of people across the UK and Europe, enjoy the dynamic flying displays that OFMC provides at public airshows and private events.
 This season, Old Flying Machine Company is operating the Spitfire Mk IX and P-51D Mustang from its home base at the Imperial War Museum, Duxford.